-- National Fiscal Year 2019 Rental Assistance Funding – Fact Sheet for lawmakers explaining the impacts of Rental Assistance programs nationwide, as well as NAHMA’s FY19 funding requests for housing programs
+- National FY21 Rental Assistance Fact Sheet – Fact Sheet for lawmakers explaining the impacts of Rental Assistance programs nationwide, as well as NAHMA’s FY21 funding requests for housing programs

-- LIHTC Fact Sheet – An advocacy sheet from the ACTION campaign providing information on the Low-Income Housing Tax Credit and how Congress can support this essential program
+- LIHTC Advocacy Resources from the ACTION Campaign providing information on the Low-Income Housing Tax Credit and how Congress can support this essential program.

 - Public Testimony and Industry Letters – NAHMA testimony and letters submitted to Congress or federal agencies

 - Cities Where You Can Afford to Work and Live® – NAHMA’s initiative in response to the nation’s severe shortage of affordable rental housing

 - NEW!
 Write directly to your Senators and Representatives!
 Visit this free grassroots tool: https://democracy.io/#!/